 Under the supervision of a staff member, interns assist with regular departmental activities and specific programmatic activities as assigned.
-Internships typically commence with the start of each semester and run through the end of the semester, however, there is no set deadline for applications.
+Internships typically commence with the start of each semester and run through the end of the semester; however, applications are reviewed on a rolling basis.
 Interns are required to commit 10 hours minimum per week.

 To apply for an internship opportunity at The Fabric Workshop and Museum (FWM), please email application materials (outlined below) to [email protected] with “Internship Application” in the subject line.